-Patagonia is a region spanning Chile and Argentina and is one of the most evocative places on earth.
-Patagonia contains some of the most dramatic peaks, pristine wilderness and impressive glaciers in the world.
-This immense region is also home to some of the most iconic wildlife of the Americas.
-The Andean condor, guanaco, rhea, viscacha, puma and Chilean flamingo are all found at the southern end of the continent.
+Patagonia is a region spanning the south of Chile and Argentina and one of Earth’s most evocative places.
+It contains some of the most dramatic peaks, emerald lakes, pristine wilderness, and impressive glaciers in the world.
+Patagonia is home to some of the most iconic wildlife in the Americas, such as the Andean condor, Magellanic Penguin and Puma.
+It is also common to see guanaco, rhea, viscacha, and Chilean flamingo on the southern end of the continent.

 – The Carretera Austral is perfect for self-drive holidays, with very little traffic and plenty of opportunities for off-road adventures.

 – Discover the unique cultural heritage of Chiloe Island, a land of myths and legends.

 – Travel to Bahia Bustamante, an exclusive seaside lodge surrounded by 360° of pure nature with a staggering number and diversity of seabirds and marine mammals.

 – Board a cruise following the fjords of the southern edge of Tierra del Fuego, and explore the natural beauty of Patagonia with its glaciers, rivers, ice fields, and the mystical Cape Horn.